rffrasca/PDFKeeper/docs/Build-Instructions-6.x.x.md

 4. Wax - Download and install using "Manage Extensions" in Visual Studio.
 5. Microsoft HTML Help Workshop - http://www.microsoft.com/en-us/download/details.aspx?id=21138
 6. Oracle Data Provider for .NET - https://www.oracle.com/database/technologies/dotnet-odacdeploy-downloads.html
-    Download 32-bit ODAC 19.3 (must be 32-bit) from the ODAC Xcopy section to a folder for staging, then unblock and unzip the file.
+    Download 64-bit ODAC 19.3 from the ODAC Xcopy section to a folder for staging, then unblock and unzip the file.
     For installation instructions, refer to readme.htm that is included in the zip file.

     Note, make sure to perform the installation using a Command Prompt session that was opened using Run as administrator.
 In addition, it is not necessary to install the full ODAC product, only ODP.NET4 is required.